-where $\pi$ is considered as the prior distribution and $\hat{\rho}$ as the posterior distribution of $f$, $\lambda$ is a tuning parameter which we return to, and The left-hand side of the inequality in \eqref{eq:PACBayes} is the expected generalization error, so the idea is to upper bound this with a high probability.
-For a given data set, tuning parameters and prior, in order to minimize the right-hand side, we need to choose a posterior $\hat{\rho}$ such that we minimize $E_{f\sim \hat{\rho}}\mathcal{{L}}_{{N}}(f)+\frac{1}{\lambda}KL(\hat{\rho},\pi)$ since these are the only terms depending on $\hat{\rho}$.
-From \cite{AlquierBound} we know that the posterior which minimizes this part is the Gibbs posterior
+The left-hand side in \eqref{eq:PACBayes} is the expected generalization error, so we upper bound this with a high probability.
+For a given data set, tuning parameters and prior, in order to minimize the right-hand side we need a posterior $\hat{\rho}$ minimizing $E_{f\sim \hat{\rho}}\mathcal{{L}}_{{N}}(f)+\frac{1}{\lambda}KL(\hat{\rho},\pi)$ since these are the only terms depending on $\hat{\rho}$.
+The Gibbs posterior